 I'd definitely include this tomato casserole dish recipe in that cookbook.
 Hopefully, I'll get the time to put a few cookbooks together this year.

-I’ve been blogging for almost eight years and still haven’t published a cookbook.
-It’s something that’s way overdue.
-But, it’s tough to fit in while managing two blogs.
+I've been blogging for almost eight years and still haven't published a cookbook.
+It's something that's way overdue.
+But, it was tough juggling blogging and working full-time as an engineer.

 Cheesy Ranch Tomato Casserole Dish Recipe